spl1nes/blog/content/blog/business/20180919_risk_management_guide.md

 ### Top-Level Guidelines for Effective Risk Management

 * Assess the causes of risks and develop strategies to manage these risks
-    * Identify as early as possible, and intensively manage those that critically affect SDG.
+    * Identify as early as possible, and intensively manage those that critically affect the organization.
     * Include tests and evaluations as part of the risk management process.
 * Include industry knowledge in risk management.
 Likelihood and consequence should be compared with experiences from similar industries.
 * Use a proactive, structured risk assessment and analysis to identify and analyze root causes.